Afghan Heritage Mapping Partnership

 Another component of the project aims to diachronically document destruction of archaeological sites through looting, development, and other processes.
 We use time-series of DigitalGlobe imagery, made available for use through Department of State-provided access to an online repository, to record types and severity of destruction at individual sites in the 1982 gazetteer.
 We also examine site preservation in other ultra-high-resolution imagery datasets, particularly from the Buckeye program.
 An analysis of country-wide spatial patterns in looting is forthcoming in presentations and publications by Emily Hammer, Anthony Lauricella, and Kate Franklin.

 A subset of the site destruction component of the grant project focuses specifically on damage to archaeological sites from military installations and activity.
-The relationship between military activity and archaeological site destruction is the subject of an ongoing BA thesis by Emily Boak, a Bachelor’s candidate in Anthropology.
+The relationship between military activity and archaeological site destruction is the subject of an Anthropology BA thesis by Emily Boak ('17).